 Everything installed.
 Using batteries to test.

 Resting gently in the cover.
 Not a very high W.A.F, but I only have a G, and she has her own apartment.
+Update: now I have a W, and had to take this down.
+See the undercabinet light project for my first experience with WAF friendly hacking.

 Here's the source.
 Simple as simple can be.